 If the Executive Dean or Head of Office approves termination of employment, their recommendation and the documentation must be sent to the Vice-President, Human Resources for implementation.

 The supervisor should notify the staff member of the termination of their employment prior to the end of the probationary period, and inform their HR Client Services team.
 Formal notification of the decision will be provided by the Vice-President, Human Resources.
 If termination is approved, notice periods will apply in accordance with the relevant Enterprise Agreement.

 An academic staff member employed on a probationary period greater than one year may appeal against a decision to terminate their employment.
 An appeal will be considered if received within five days of receiving the approved termination notification from HR.

-The Director, Human Resources will constitute an Appeal Committee to consider the appeal and make a recommendation.
-The Director, Human Resources will consider the report provided by the Appeal Committee and either confirm or terminate employment.
+The Vice-President, Human Resources will constitute an Appeal Committee to consider the appeal and make a recommendation.
+The Vice-President, Human Resources will consider the report provided by the Appeal Committee and either confirm or terminate employment.

 5 RELEVANT LEGISLATION